apache/opendal/core/src/docs/upgrade.md

 ### Ghac Service Configuration

 - The `enable_create_simulation` option has been removed.
-We add this option to allow ghac simulate create file, but it's could result in unexpected behavior when users create a file with content length `1`.
+We add this option to allow ghac simulate create empty file, but it's could result in unexpected behavior when users create a file with content length `1`.
 So we remove it.

 # Upgrade to v0.41